Master of Science in Rehabilitation Counseling,

-To accomplish the mission of the program and to prepare program graduates to work in a variety of settings including community agencies, government agencies, and other community based services, we seek to provide students with a broad knowledge of the counseling field including theory, research, ethical practices and decision-making, a well-developed set of interpersonal and counseling skills as applied to the helping relationship, and specialized knowledge of working with the community in an environment of diversity and of counseling individuals with disabilities in the community.
+To accomplish the mission of the program and to prepare program graduates to work in a variety of settings including community agencies, government agencies, and other community based services, we seek to provide students with a broad knowledge of the counseling field including theory, research, ethical practices and decision-making, a well-developed set of interpersonal and counseling skills as applied to the helping relationship, and specialized knowledge of working with the community in an environment of diversity and of counseling individuals with psychiatric and other disabilities in the community.
 The curriculum is designed to educate students in the knowledge base of the field including current research combined with supervised clinical experience in counseling to practice that knowledge base.
 It is recognized that interaction between these elements is essential.

 Counselors have extensive contact with other helping professionals, paraprofessionals, self-help groups, community leaders, and other members of the community.
 The faculty is committed to the development of program graduates who can work competently, creatively and collaboratively with individuals from a variety of backgrounds.
 As part of accomplishing this, students are encouraged to learn about existing community resources and make maximum use of them in their counseling as well as assess needs for resource creation or modification to meet identified community needs.

 Program graduates are also prepared to work with the wider environment as consultants, advocates and change agents.
 Besides proficiency in working with clients to modify their behavior to accomplish goals, proficiency is developed to interact with the environment to negotiate and, if needed, modify the environment in the interests of providing high quality services to clients.